 Cyberattacks have been around for over 30 years now.
 Organizations have witnessed and lived through the devastating effect of these attacks for quite some time now.
 When the pandemic hit the world, different spheres of life, including the workforce, incurred huge losses.
-With WFH and hybrid workforce becoming the new normal cyber criminals become more vigilant in exploiting vulnerabilities to make their way into an organization’s digital ecosystem.
+With WFH and hybrid workforce becoming the new normal cyber criminals become more vigilant in exploiting vulnerabilities that aren’t being detected by common vulnerability assessment processes.
 Almost every segment of businesses globally is dealing with ways to strengthen their defences against cyber attacks.

 You might’ve heard about organized crime in the past.
 There are several pop culture references to understand how criminal organizations with influence function.
 Moreover, organized crimes are the best way for law-bending citizens to do whatever they please.
 Several descriptions and examples in the mass media almost romanticized the essence of organized crime.
 But what would happen if criminals evolve their ways and bring organized cybercrime into being?

 Internet is a place for like-minded people, geniuses, influencers, and dysfunctional individuals who rely on criminal activities to do errands.
 If it weren’t for the internet, today’s social world would have been thrown into a chain of abysmal scenarios.
 Today, we have better access to things on the internet, interact with loved ones, and conduct businesses, most importantly.
 With WFH becoming a new normal, organizations rely on the cloud and internet for a pleasant experience.

 Now, this creates a challenge for security admins.
 Vulnerability management empowers security admins, the frontline of defence, to fend off bad actors from the organization’s digital infrastructure.
 Further, security admins should ensure their common vulnerability assessment processes include steps to assess vulnerabilities and prioritize them as per their severity.

 Anonymity Of Those Who Cannot Be Traced Is Irksome